- Which Are The Main Mentally ill Issues?

 3. One in seven teenagers aged between 10 – 19 years old are experiencing mental disorders or 13 percent of global mental disorders for this age group.

-Which Are The Leading Cause of Death In Mental Illness?
+Which Are The Leading Cause of Death In Mentally ill Disorder?

 Most people are associating severe mental illnesses such as Bipolar disorder, Schizophrenia, or depression as the main causes of so many people losing their lives worldwide.

-However, a journal published by the Current Psychiatry Report(4) showed there are more lethal mental health conditions causing such mishap – eating disorders.
+However, a journal published by the Current Psychiatry Report(4) showed there are more lethal mental health conditions causing such mishaps – eating disorders.